sarasemsem/Data/README.md

 Furthermore, we conducted an analysis to compare the order sizes between the UK and non-UK countries, providing insights into potential variations in customer behavior across regions.
 These findings can guide the retailer in tailoring marketing approaches and optimizing business strategies for different customer segments.

-Overall, this EDA provides a foundation for data-driven decision-making and offers valuable information to enhance customer experience, increase profitability, and improve inventory management for the online retailer.

-For a more detailed analysis, please refer to the Jupyter Notebook provided in this repository